tensorflow/tfjs-website/source/faq/index.md

 ## Can I import a TensorFlow or Keras model into the browser?

 Yes!
-We have two tutorials for importing Tensorflow models.
-One for the [TensorFlow SavedModel](https://github.com/tensorflow/tfjs-converter) format, and one for importing Keras HDF5 models.
+We have two tutorials for importing TensorFlow models.
+One for the [TensorFlow SavedModel](https://github.com/tensorflow/tfjs-converter) format, and one for importing [Keras HDF5 models]("../tutorials/import-keras.html").

 ## Can I export my model from the browser?